kubevirt/kubevirt.github.io/_posts/2019-04-17-Hyper-Converged-Operator.markdown

 # [HCO using the OLM method](https://github.com/operator-framework/operator-lifecycle-manager/blob/master/Documentation/design/architecture.md)

-Replace <docker_org> with your Docker organization as official operator-registry images forHCO will not be provided.
+Replace <docker_org> with your Docker organization as official operator-registry images for HCO will not be provided.

 Next, build and publish the converged HCO operator-registry image.